florian-wahl/com525portfolio/_posts/2017-02-01-first-user-test-plan.md

   We added our test plan.
 Follow [this link](https://florian-wahl.github.io/com525portfolio/user-test-plan/) to see it.
 ---

-Your user test plan is due **Monday, Feb 6** _before class_.
-The required components of the plan are

 ## Table of Contents
 * [Goals](#1)
 * [Research questions](#2)